Serenity 6.5.2 Release Notes (2023-02-21)

 public string FullName { get; set; }

-Serenity will automatically select the second expression with pipe (||) operators for Sqlite, while the first one with the CONCAT function for others.
+Serenity will automatically select the second expression with pipe (||

-So, for example, if a person has FirstName, MiddleName, and LastName properties and you use CONCAT for them to build the full name, as most people don't have a middle name, you'll end up with a null FullName for some servers.
+for them to build the full name, most people don't have a middle name, resulting in a null

 [Concat("T0.[FirstName]", "' '", "T0.[LastName]")]